 - Compulsory superannuation (a form of pension contribution scheme) – where employers are required to make minimum contributions on behalf of their employees.

 - Workers Compensation – a mandatory insurance scheme in which employers must participate.
 Employers are obligated to compensate employees suffering from a work-related injury or illness.

 - Occupation Health and Safety – state based laws which require employers to provide a safe workplace for employees.
 Breaches can see criminal prosecution and heavy monetary penalties.

 - National Employment Standards – 10 Minimum employment entitlements which apply to all employees such as maximum weekly hours, leave entitlements etc.

 Different industry sectors have different obligations and the terms and conditions under which employees can perform work.
 Federal and State Awards, common law employment contracts and registered workplace agreements set out the terms and conditions for employers and employees.

-Learn more about the doing business in Australia by downloading your free copy below
+Learn more about doing business in Australia by downloading your free copy of the guide below